‘Swicy’ is the hottest trend in food right now - KESQ

 New York (CNN) — Americans should prepare for a sizzling hot summer, and not just because of rising temperatures.

-Consumers are bravely opening their palette to bolder, spicier, more fiery flavors and the marketplace for foods and drinks is happily obliging them.
+Consumers are bravely opening their palate to bolder, spicier, more fiery flavors and the marketplace for foods and drinks is happily obliging them.

 Walk into a Walmart, Target, a corner 7-Eleven, pretty much any food store lately that sells packaged food and it’s hard to miss.
 The snack aisle has gotten spicier.